syedmohsinbukhari/how-to-dockerise-ml/README.md

 ### What is an image?

-An image is a set of LIBS+BINS that are put into a container for running an app.
+An image is a snapshot of an environment with all the LIBS+BINS that are deemed necessary by the developers for running an app.

+### How do containers and images relate?

+An image can be used as a starting point for a container.
+One can execute commands in a container which uses an image as a starting point.